platformsh/platformsh-docs/docs/src/languages/php/xdebug.md

         idekey: PHPSTORM
 ```

-The `idekey` value can be any arbitrary alphanumeric string, as long as it matches your IDE's configuration.
+The `idekey` value can be any arbitrary alphanumeric string.

 When that key is defined, Platform.sh will start a second PHP-FPM process on the container that is identically configured but also has Xdebug enabled.
 Only incoming requests that have an Xdebug cookie or query parameter set will be forwarded to the debug PHP-FPM process.
 All other requests will be directed to the normal PHP-FPM process and thus have no performance impact.